samervin/python-web-server/blog/posts/board-game-rankings.md

 ### What the ranks mean

-__4__:I will always play this game.
+__4:__ I will always play this game.
 I'll often ask to play this game.
 It's one of my favorites.

-__3__: I will usually play this game.
+__3:__ I will usually play this game.
 I'll always play this game if asked.
 I like it.

-__2__: I will sometimes play this game, usually only if asked.
+__2:__ I will sometimes play this game, usually only if asked.
 I don't like it that much.

-__1__: I have to be convinced to play this game.
+__1:__ I have to be convinced to play this game.
 One of my least favorites.

 Note that these descriptive phrases apply specifically to board games.
 Your mileage may vary if you're trying to apply this scale to other things.